sirjoaorodrigues/sirjoaorodrigues/README.md

 knowledge:
-python(selenium, flask , django) python is my main programming language and it puts food in the house;
+  python(selenium, flask , django):
-c, c++, java, arduino.
+  python is my main programming language and it puts food in the house c, c++, java, arduino.